arvindkaur83/Sales-Performance-Analytics-Dashboard-using-SQl-and-Excel/README.md

 🔄 Project Workflow

-1. Data Collection: Imported pizza sales transaction data containing order details, product information, pricing, category, size, and time-based attributes into SQL Server for analysis.
+_1. Data Collection: _Imported pizza sales transaction data containing order details, product information, pricing, category, size, and time-based attributes into SQL Server for analysis.

-2. Database Setup: Created and configured a SQL database to store the dataset and ensure structured access for querying and validation.
+_2. Database Setup:_ Created and configured a SQL database to store the dataset and ensure structured access for querying and validation.

-3. Data Preparation & Validation: Reviewed and organized the dataset by checking field consistency and preparing data for analysis.
+_3. Data Preparation & Validation:_ Reviewed and organized the dataset by checking field consistency and preparing data for analysis.
 SQL queries were used to validate calculations and ensure reliable reporting outputs.

-4. SQL-Based Analysis: Performed analytical queries to generate business metrics and solve reporting requirements.
+_4. SQL-Based Analysis:_ Performed analytical queries to generate business metrics and solve reporting requirements.
 Aggregation, filtering, grouping, and time-based analysis techniques were applied to extract insights.

    Key analysis included: